xNul/multithreading-projects-rs/README.md

 # What is this?

-A repository for my Rust assignments in COP 6616 Multicore class.
+A repository for my COP 6616 Multicore class Rust assignments.

 # Building and Running an Assignment